nagasundarnagappan/Online-Marketplace-for-Digital-Products/README.md

 - Added Product upload, Product view and Cart pages
 - Intialized the springapp for backend
 - Created methods to login, signup, upload products, retrieve products
+- Added the functionality to upload and retrieve the products from the S3 bucket
+- Added the functionality to add the products to the database
+- Added the functionality to add, retrieve and delete the products in the cart
+- Created the frontend for cart, product view and product upload pages
+- Created the frontend for profiles